-A request to defer admission for one year must be made in writing stating the reason for the request and any other pertinent information.
+A request to defer admission for one year must be made by completing this form.
 The Office of Admission will review the request and notify the student in writing.
 Deferrals are not available to incoming transfer students.

 Deferrals are granted for one year.
 Two years may be granted in special circumstances, such as national military or religious service.

 Terms for approved deferrals:

 - The student is required to submit an $800 non-refundable deposit to hold a place at Occidental.